Acoustic analogies with general relativity, quantum fields, and thermodynamics: Summary of the classical analogies

-In section~\ref{ch:energy_and_charge} we saw how an aeroacoustic quadrupole can reduce to a monopole given by $\rho_0 (\vec v - \vec u) \cdot \vec n/c_0$ at a non-rigid boundary of an acoustically compact body.
+In section~\ref{ch:energy_and_charge} we also saw how an aeroacoustic quadrupole can reduce to a free-space monopole given by the scalar $\rho = \rho_0 (\vec v - \vec u) \cdot \vec n/c_0$ at a non-rigid boundary or an externally moved compact body in the source region.
 Such a compact monopole can thus be modelled as the free-space source

+which is not conserved.
+Since they require action of external forces or a penetrable boundary of spacetime, such sources of mass do not appear in general relativity.